picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 #### The "metadata" Section

-If we look at the top of the file you'll notice the metadata which is some of the data we see when we run `Get-PlasterTemplate`.
+If we look at the top of the file you'll notice the metadata, which is some of the data we see when we run `Get-PlasterTemplate`.
 This is pretty self explanatory.

 ```xml
 <metadata>